Photograph of my Sourdough, from my most recent book Food For Thought, taken by Laura Edwards reproduced with Kind permission from Kyle Books.

 2 clean tea towels

-A Dutch oven or La Cloche
+A Dutch oven, La Cloche or bread pan

-A large heatproof pan, a sharp knife or ‘lame’ to slash the dough with
+A large heatproof pan, a sharp knife or ‘lame’ to slash the dough with.

 Ingredients: